 How to calculate for the amortization factor

-In my previous post: How to compute for the monthly amortization payment without a mortgage calculator, I showed how I compute for the monthly amortization payment by hand.
-Tyrone of Millionaire Acts through his comment asked: “How about if we don’t have access to the amortization factors table?
+In my previous post: How to compute for the monthly amortization payment without a mortgage calculator, Tyrone of Millionaire Acts asked through his comment: “How about if we don’t have access to the amortization factors table?
 Is there a way to compute it?”.
-I answered yes in my own comment and I would like to illustrate how it can be done through this post.
+The answer is yes, and I’ll illustrate how to do it through this post.

 I got the following amortization factor formula when I reviewed for the November 2007 Real Estate Brokers Licensure Exam under Engineer Enrico Cruz: